thestockman27/Fixed-Income-Dashboards/to do list.md

 to do:

+- Re-run Backtests
+    - noticed some missing dates in the final backtest results that arose from an issue with dropping rows with inf or -inf
+    - may just have to punt these from the variable selection

 - code for forecasting off of new data
     - need to add back first date of the backtest dataframe so calcs are the same
     - some sort of visualization?